theimowski/SAFE-TodoMVC-workshop/README.md

 #### Ionide-fsharp

 Required when working with local prerequisites.
-Provides language support for F#.
+Provides language support for F#. [link](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp)

 #### Rest client

 There's a `todos.http` file in the repository that shows what HTTP calls we should be able to make to our server.
-The "REST Client" extension for VS Code integrates nicely with this file allowing you to send the request directly from VS Code.
+The "REST Client" extension for VS Code integrates nicely with this file allowing you to send the request directly from VS Code - [link](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 Alternatively you can use any other HTTP client of your preference (e.g Postman)

 #### Rainbow Brackets

-This VS Code extension helps when working with Fable and React - it will colour corresponding opening and closing brackets, making it easier to keep track of bracket nesting level.
+This VS Code extension helps when working with Fable and React - it will colour corresponding opening and closing brackets, making it easier to keep track of bracket nesting level. [link](https://marketplace.visualstudio.com/items?itemName=2gua.rainbow-brackets)

 ## Get the app running